lthurgood/VisaFeeCalculator/README.md

 ## Hosting

 The calculator is a single HTML file with no external dependencies.
-Host it anywhere static files are served:
+Host it anywhere static files are served

-- **[tiiny.host](https://tiiny.host)** — drag and drop the file, get a shareable link instantly (recommended for Slack sharing)
-- **[Netlify Drop](https://app.netlify.com/drop)** — drag the file onto the page for an instant URL
-- **[GitHub Pages](https://pages.github.com)** — upload to a repo and enable Pages under Settings

-Once hosted, paste the URL directly into Slack.

 ## Usage notes